How to cancel your life insurance policy

 Tax-free exchange

-It’s best to consult a tax professional if you’re considering this option.
+Because this process can be complicated, it’s best to consult a tax professional if you’re considering this option.

 Sell your policy

-In some cases, you may be able to sell your life insurance policy using a life settlement company.
+You may be able to sell your life insurance policy using a life settlement company.
 You’ll have to pay commissions and fees for the service, so depending on the value of your policy, you may not walk away with much money.
 On the flip side, if you make a profit on your policy, the payout you receive is subject to income tax.

-No matter your life insurance provider, the quickest way to cancel life insurance is to contact your insurer.
+The quickest way to cancel life insurance is to contact your insurer.
 If you purchased a policy through Policygenius, you can contact us, too, and we’ll help you cancel.

 Canceling a State Farm life insurance policy